-Have you been subjected to unwelcomed sexual advances by a co-worker or supervisor at your place of employment?
-Are you being pressured by a supervisor to engage in unwelcomed sexual relations and been subjected to a change in the terms or conditions of your employment because you refused the sexual propositioning?
+Have you been subjected to unwelcome sexual advances by a co-worker or supervisor at your place of employment?
+Are you being pressured by a supervisor to engage in unwelcome sexual relations and been subjected to a change in the terms or conditions of your employment because you refused the sexual propositioning?
 Has your employer retaliated against you because you complained about his or her inappropriate sexual comments?
 If the answer to any of these questions is yes, you may have an actionable claim of sexual harassment under the New Jersey Law Against Discrimination.

 The New Jersey Law Against Discrimination prohibits discrimination at the workplace and in places of public accommodation.
 The New Jersey Supreme Court first recognized a claim for sexual harassment against an employer in the 1993 landmark case Lehman v.
 Toys R Us.
 Unlawful sexual harassment can occur in many different ways and in varying degrees of severity and pervasiveness.
 It can include things such as generalized gender based comments, inappropriate touching, grabbing, pinching, sexually suggestive or inappropriate comments and jokes, leering or staring at another's body, unwelcome sexual advances, a request for sexual relations, verbal or physical conduct of a sexual nature or retaliation for opposing sexual harassment conduct or participating in an investigation.

 A hostile work environment based upon sexual harassment occurs when there is conduct at the workplace that is unwelcomed by the person being subjected to it, it occurs because of his or her sex and when a reasonable person of the same sex considers the conduct sufficiently severe or pervasive enough to alter the conditions of employment and create an intimidating, hostile or offensive work environment.
 New Jersey courts will consider the following four prong test in determining whether an employee has been subjected to a hostile work environment based upon sexual harassment:

 - the offensive and/or harassing conduct would not have occurred but for the employee’s gender;

 - the offensive and/or harassing conduct was severe or pervasive enough;

 - such that a reasonable man or woman believe that; and